huzaifahp7/huzaifahp7.github.io/_pages/about.md

 Hi, Hallo, नमस्ते, નમસ્તે, سلام!

 My passion for languages has led me to discover the mesmerizing world of classical poetry and music.
 Growing up, I looked up to the masters like Kabir, Rumi, Mirza Ghalib, Hafez, Meera Bai, Amir Khusrau, Rudaki, Rahim, and Ferdowsi - poets and scholars whose works transcend time and culture.
-My musical tastes are equally diverse, spanning genres and eras.
-I'm deeply moved by the spiritual depths of Qawwali music, from legends like Abida Parveen to Nusrat Fateh Ali Khan and the Sabri Brothers.
-Hip-hop captivates me through the mastery of artists from Rakim to Andre 3000 to A$AP Rocky.
-I enjoy exploring house music and pop, appreciate the timeless charm of Frank Sinatra, and cherish Bollywood music across generations - from Kishore Kumar to Udit Narayan to Arijit Singh.
-These literary and musical traditions, with their intricate metaphors and profound wisdom, often influence my approach to problem-solving and creative thinking in my technical work.
+These literary traditions, with their intricate metaphors and profound wisdom, often influence my approach to problem-solving and creative thinking in my technical work.
 Beyond poetry and music, I am an avid tea and fragrance connoisseur, with a carefully curated collection of over 50 unique tea varieties and more than 60 different fragrances.

 # Contact